beramaks/starting-new-project-css/README.md

 # Syntax and Formatting
 Сode that looks clean feels clean.
-It is a much nicer environment to work in, and prompts other team members to maintain the standard of cleanliness that they found.
-Ugly code sets a bad precedent.
+It is a much nicer environment to work in and prompts other team members to maintain the standard of cleanliness that they found.
+The gly code sets a bad precedent.

-High-level recomendations:
+High-level recommendations:

 - two (2) space indents, no tabs;
 - 80 character wide columns;